PE and Sport Premium for Primary Schools

 Primary School Sport Premium is a ring fenced funding allocated directly to primary schools across England.

 Schools must use the funding to make additional and sustainable improvements to the quality of the physical education (PE), physical activity and sport they provide.
-This includes any carried forward funding from the 2019 to 2020 academic year.

 All pupils leaving primary school physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy lifestyle and lifelong participation in physical activity and sport.